jdpipe/freesteam/README.txt

 freesteam is not a stand-alone program in its own right.
 Rather, it is a 'shared library' that implements a range of functions that you can use to work out steam properties in your own program that you write yourself.
+As well as a shared library, a MS Excel add-in is included allowing various freesteam functions to be accessed from that spreadsheet program, and a Python module is included to allow freesteam to be accessed from the Python programming language.
+Finally, an ASCEND external library is included to allow IAPWS-IF97 steam properties to be calculated from the ASCEND simulation environment.

-This version 2.x release of freesteam is a complete re-write of freesteam in pure C. We have removed all the complicated C++ template code (excessively complicated) as well as the units-of-measurement code (cute, but also rather hard to maintain).
-This has the immediate advantage that the resulting DLLs/libraries can be linked to from all C/C++ compilers, something which was not possible with the previous C++ version.
+Version 2.x of freesteam was a complete re-write of freesteam in pure C. We removed all the complicated C++ template code (excessively complicated) as well as the units-of-measurement code (cute, but also rather hard to maintain).
+This has the immediate advantage that the resulting DLLs/libraries can be linked to from all C/C++ compilers, something which was not possible with the previous C++ version of freesteam.

 For more information, see
 http://freesteam.sourceforge.net/